jina-ai/jina/README.md

 <!-- start ecosystem-description -->

-Jina is a neural search framework that empowers anyone to build SOTA and scalable deep learning search applications in minutes.
+Jina is a neural search framework that empowers anyone to build SOTA and scalable neural search applications in minutes.

 The ecosystem of Jina AI is composed of Docarray, Finetuner and Jina Core:
 * <a href="https://github.com/jina-ai/docarray/">DocArray</a>: Library for working with unstructured data.
 It allows deep-learning engineers to efficiently process, embed, search, recommend, store, and transfer the data with a Pythonic API.